truemagic-coder/solana-agent/README.md

 - **Persistent Memory**: Your agents remember user history, preferences, and past actions across sessions — powered by our hosted AGI service.
 - **Seamless x402 Payments**: Real Solana-based payments with private keys or Privy wallets.
 No more fake demo mode.
 - **Real Execution**: Bundled first-party tools for swaps, transfers, portfolio management, market research, and more.
 Agents don't just talk — they *act*.
-- **Near-Human Performance**: Proven benchmark leadership with 0.935 mean human ratio on calibrated agentic tasks.
+- **Near AGI Performance**: Proven benchmark leadership with 0.935 mean human ratio on calibrated agentic tasks.
 Memory, planning, debugging, and tool use that actually works.

 Whether you're building trading copilots, DeFi automations, or intelligent wallets, Solana Agent lets you ship reliable agents **in minutes, not months**.